 At J.C.
-Farm & Greenhouses, an 80 acre farm located along Route 68 (385 Wallingford Road) in Durham, Vivian and Giuseppe Caturano grow butter and sugar corn.
+Farm & Greenhouses, an 80 acre farm located along Route 68 (385 Wallingford Road) in Durham, Vivian and Giuseppe Caturano have grown two types of corn — butter and sugar.

 The couple has farmed the land for 12 years, and although the corn may have arrived earlier (about July 1) the stalks have produced smaller ears this summer due to the lack of rain, Vivian said.

 Corn is $0.65 per ear, or $3.00 for six at the farm.

 Corn may be the best-selling item at J.C.
 Farm, but customers also enjoy the farm's tomatoes.
 "Right now we have four varieties.
 We'll have about twenty different varieties of tomatoes once they start coming in."

 The farm also sells a variety of fruits, other vegetables, herbs and flowers, as well as seasonal items like dried corn stalks.

 Vivian provided Patch readers the following tips about picking, cooking and eating corn: